aiida-trieste-developers/aiida-trains-pot/docs/source/user_guide/get_started/index.rst

 Step 2: Define and Load the Codes
 ---------------------------------

-In this example, we use QuantumESPRESSO (QE), MACE, LAMMPS, and committee evaluation codes.
+In this example, we use Quantum ESPRESSO (QE), MACE, LAMMPS, and committee evaluation codes.
 Make sure these are installed and available as AiiDA codes.
 Examples of configuration YAML files can be found in `examples/setup_codes <https://github.com/aiida-trieste-developers/aiida-trains-pot/tree/main/examples/setup_codes>`_:

 .. code-block:: python